radhakrishnan-wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 ### Introduction to Certificate Pinning

-Certificate pinning is a concept of allowing only the particular domain with pinned certificate instead of allowing any trusted certificates, Certificate Pinning is available in both Mobile and Web applications.
+Certificate pinning is a concept of allowing only the particular domains whose certificates are pinned within the client app instead of allowing all trusted certificates, Certificate Pinning is mainly used to reduce MITM(Man in the Middle) attacks

+#### Advantages of Certificate Pinning
+* Certificate Pinning protects data tampering even if user installs a malicious CA with/without knowing
+* If trusted certificate authority gets compromised due to a security [vulnerability](https://en.wikipedia.org/wiki/Certificate_authority#CA_compromise)

 #### Web Certificate Pinning
-Web certificate pinning is a dynamic pinning, It was introduced in 2015, Soon after in 2018 it was deprecated, Mainly due to it created new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).
+Web certificate pinning is a dynamic pinning, It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015, Soon after in 2018 it was deprecated, Mainly due to it created new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).

 #### Mobile Certificate Pinning
 Mobile certificate pinning is a static pinning, In which public certificate will be bundled within the app during release and expected to deploy a new app release on certificate expiry.